gasbo/simple-api/readme.md

 **Create a transfer**

-`POST /transfer` will allow creating a new transfer.
+`POST /transfer` will create a new transfer.
 ```json
 [
   {